mpha001/mpha001/README.md

 I'm a digital/technical artist with experience in game development based in Canada.

-   • Currenctly working on AR prototype for streaming and content sharing
+   • Currenctly working on AR prototype for streaming services and content sharing

    • Practicing Python, and exploring HSLSL, WebGL